AsnaMuneer/semiclassical_QFT/README.md

 **Successful Period Finding**: The semiclassical QFT successfully transformed the quantum state encoding the periodic information into a measurable phase value.

+**Noise Model**
+The noise model used for the semiclassical QFT simulation was a depolarizing noise model.
+This is a common type of noise model in quantum computing simulations.
+It's designed to mimic the effect of decoherence and gate errors on a real quantum machine.

+**Type of Model**: A depolarizing noise model introduces a small chance that an error will occur after each quantum gate is applied.

+**Error Rate**: As mentioned in your explanation, the error rate was set to 0.001.
+This means that after any single-qubit or two-qubit gate, there was a 0.1% chance of a random error (a bit-flip, a phase-flip, or both) corrupting the qubit's state.

+**Impact**: This noise model accurately explains why the success probability of the QFT decreased as the number of qubits increased.
+With more qubits, the quantum circuit becomes deeper (more gates are required), giving the depolarizing noise more opportunities to corrupt the quantum state.
+This leads to a lower fidelity and a reduced probability of measuring the correct result, which is precisely what the benchmarking graphs and debugging counts showed.
 In a real-world quantum computation, the results are probabilistic.
 When the quantum circuit for Shor's algorithm was run, the counting register is in a superposition of many different states.
 When these qubits were measured, a single answer wasnt found; there were many possible outcomes.

 # QFT results